istio/istio.io/content/en/docs/ops/configuration/telemetry/monitoring-multicluster-prometheus/index.md

 **Ensure that a cluster-local Istio Prometheus instance is installed in each cluster.**

-Individual Istio deployments of Prometheus in each cluster will be used to form the basis of cross-cluster monitoring by way of federation to either an external production-ready Prometheus or a production-ready instance of Prometheus running on one of the clusters.
+Individual Istio deployments of Prometheus in each cluster are required to form the basis of cross-cluster monitoring by way of federation to a production-ready instance of Prometheus that runs externally or in one of the clusters.

-For multicluster deployments that use the `remote` profile, this will require adding the following to the istioctl manifest command:
+For multicluster deployments that use the `remote` profile, you must add the following to the `istioctl manifest` command:

 {{< text bash >}}
 $ istioctl manifest apply -f --set addonComponents.prometheus.enabled=true